Complete Transmission Repair Guide

 Used transmissions have become a viable option because insurance companies will often write off the expense of a car simply because the airbags deployed during a relatively minor accident.
 The rest of the car may be in terrific condition, with very low mileage.
 A used transmission can cost hundreds less than a rebuilt model.

 Most car transmissions are designed to live as long as the car lives.
 So most cars that are put out of service still have their first transmission installed.
 Of course, that is not always the case.
 Without some type of care, automatic transmissions can fail in as little as 30,000 miles.
 That is why you need a transmission expert.
-With minimum care you'll probably get close to150,000 to 200,000 miles out of your transmission.
+With minimum care you will probably get close to150,000 to 200,000 miles out of your transmission.
 Of course, how well you follow the manufacturer's recommended maintenance procedures and your driving habits can greatly influence the longevity of your transmission.
 Automatic transmissions are tough, but they can be damaged.

 - Transmission Maintenance An automatic transmission needs to be tuned every once in a while, just like your engine.
 If you don't service your transmission on a regular maintenance schedule, dirt and contaminants will build up and cause your transmission to develop problems over time.
 Its performance will decrease, parts will wear out more quickly, and leaks might occur.
 Ignore your transmission's health long enough and one day it may fail outright, probably when you least expect it or can afford it.
 An ounce of maintenance is worth of a pound of repair.